 \subsection{Temporal evolution of potential landscape}

-Using Japanese human mobility data (Sec.~\ref{sec_data}), we first calculated the potential landscape of human flow at different hours of the day.
-The results for weekdays in 2019 are presented in Fig.~\ref{fig_potential_dynamics}, displaying the spatial landscape at 3-hour intervals (hourly details are provided in the Supplementary Information).
-In these maps, the Yamanote railway loop is represented by a green line enclosing the Tokyo urban core, interlinking major centers such as Shinjuku, Shibuya, Ikebukuro, Ueno, and Tokyo Station.
-Areas beyond the loop primarily correspond to suburban regions and nearby cities.
+Using Japanese human mobility data (Section~\ref{sec_data}), we initially compute the potential landscape of human flow at different hours of the day.
+The results for weekdays in 2019 are presented in Fig.~\ref{fig_potential_dynamics}, displaying the spatial landscape at 3-h intervals (hourly details are provided in the Supplementary Information).
+In these maps, the Yamanote railway loop is represented by a green line enclosing the Tokyo urban core, linking major centers such as Shinjuku, Shibuya, Ikebukuro, Ueno, and Tokyo Station.
+Areas beyond the loop mainly comprise suburban regions and nearby cities.

-During the morning rush hours, from 06:00 (Fig.~\ref{fig_potential_dynamics}c) to 09:00 (Fig.~\ref{fig_potential_dynamics}d), the potential values in the central area were markedly positive, whereas several grids in the peripheral areas exhibited negative potential values.
-This pattern reflected the significant movement of estimated commuters from residential zones to the central business district, where a high concentration of workplaces were located.
-The pronounced central attractiveness observed during these hours aligned with typical commuting patterns.
+During the morning rush hours, from 06:00 (Fig.~\ref{fig_potential_dynamics}c) to 09:00 (Fig.~\ref{fig_potential_dynamics}d), the potential values in the central area were strongly positive, whereas several grids in the peripheral areas exhibited negative potential values.
+This pattern indicated the significant movement of estimated commuters from residential zones to the central business district, where a high concentration of workplaces is located.
+The strong central pull observed during these hours aligned with typical commuting patterns.

-In the evening hours at approximately 18:00 (Fig.~\ref{fig_potential_dynamics}g), the peripheral areas exhibited distinctly positive potential values, while the urban core displayed negative values.
-This pattern marked the end of the workday and the outward movement of individuals from central workplaces as they returned to their residential areas.
-The trend persisted into the late evening (Fig.~\ref{fig_potential_dynamics}h), with negative potential values remaining in the central areas and positive values prevailing in the periphery.
-These trends also reflected post-work activities, such as social gatherings, before individuals returned home.
-These findings align with well-established commuting dynamics in urban environments, underscoring the utility of potential landscapes in capturing fundamental patterns of human mobility.
+In the evening hours at approximately 18:00 (Fig.~\ref{fig_potential_dynamics}g), the peripheral areas showed elevated levels, while the urban core displayed negative values.
+This pattern indicated the end of the workday and the outward movement of individuals from central workplaces as they returned to their residential areas.
+The trend persisted into the late evening (Fig.~\ref{fig_potential_dynamics}h), with negative potential values remaining in the central areas and positive values dominating in the periphery.
+These trends also captured post-work activities, such as social gatherings, before individuals returned home.
+These findings align with well-established commuting dynamics in urban environments, highlighting the utility of potential landscapes in capturing fundamental patterns of human mobility.